 5. Educational Value:

-Many educators have adopted Minecraft for educational purposes due to its potential to teach concepts ranging from mathematics, history, engineering, and teamwork.
+Many educators have adopted Minecraft for educational purposes due to its potential to teach concepts ranging from mathematics and history to engineering and teamwork.
 Its versatility makes it a compelling educational tool that simultaneously entertains and educates.

 Understanding Gaming Addiction